Leszno: 19th–20th centuries

 In the Second Partition of Poland in 1793, Leszno was annexed by the Kingdom of Prussia, within which it was referred to as Lissa.
 In 1807 it was taken by Napoleon's Grand Armee and included within the newly established but short-lived Polish Duchy of Warsaw.

-Following Napoleon's defeat in the Napoleonic Wars, in 1815 the town was reannexed by Prussia, initially as part of the semi-autonomous Grand Duchy of Posen.
-The town was subjected to Germanisation policies.
-Nevertheless, Polish press was issued in the town (Przyjaciel Ludu) and in the 1840s, Polish historian, geographer and former officer Stanisław Plater published the Mała Encyklopedia Polska ("Little Polish Encyclopedia"), one of the pioneering 19th-century Polish encyclopedias, in the town.
+Following Napoleon's defeat in the Napoleonic Wars, in 1815 the city was reannexed by Prussia, initially as part of the semi-autonomous Grand Duchy of Posen.
+The city was subjected to Germanisation policies.
+Nevertheless, Polish press was issued in the city (Przyjaciel Ludu) and in the 1840s, Polish historian, geographer and former officer Stanisław Plater published the Mała Encyklopedia Polska ("Little Polish Encyclopedia"), one of the pioneering 19th-century Polish encyclopedias, in the city.
 In 1871 it became part of Germany, and in 1887, it became the administrative seat of the Prussian Kreis Lissa.
+According to the 1910 census, the population of the city was 17,156, of whom 14,479 (84%) reported German as their sole mother tongue, while 2,365 (14%) reported Polish; the Jewish population was 802 (4.6%).